Who Owns Gillette?

 Considerations

-- -Premium pricing compared to competitive alternatives
+- -Premium pricing compared to store-brand grooming alternatives

 - -Blade refills are significantly more expensive than competitor options